qoherent/ria-hub-docs/docs/content/Usage/actions/comparison.md

 # Compared to GitHub Actions

-Even though Gitea Actions is designed to be compatible with GitHub Actions, there are some differences between them.
+Even though RIA Hub Actions is designed to be compatible with GitHub Actions, there are some differences between them.

 ## Additional features

 ### Absolute action URLs

-Gitea Actions supports defining actions via absolute URL, which means that you can use actions from any git repository.
+RIA Hub Actions supports defining actions via absolute URL, which means that you can use actions from any git repository.
 Like `uses: https://github.com/actions/checkout@v4` or `uses: http://your_gitea.com/owner/repo@branch`.

 ### Actions written in Go

-Gitea Actions supports writing actions in Go.
+RIA Hub Actions supports writing actions in Go.
 See [Creating Go Actions](https://blog.gitea.com/creating-go-actions/).

 ### Support the non-standard syntax @yearly, @monthly, @weekly, @daily, @hourly on schedule